 The Astronomical Society formed as a learned society to promote astronomy and geophysics in 1820.
 It was first conceived by 14 ‘gentlemen’ in a Tavern in London on 12 January 1820 and had its first Council meeting on 10 March 1820.
 Sir William Herschel agreed to be the first President, although he never chaired a meeting.

-Caroline Herschel became the first women to be presented with a Gold Medal from the Astronomical Society in 1828, six years after her brother William Herschel’s death.
+Caroline Herschel became the first woman to be presented with a Gold Medal from the Astronomical Society in 1828, six years after her brother William Herschel’s death.
 In February 1828, James South addressed the meeting as follows:

 “The labours of Miss Herschel are so intimately connected with, and are generally so dependent upon, those of her illustrious brother, that an investigation into the latter is absolutely necessary ere we can from the most remote idea of the extent of the former…but when we have enumerated the results…a most important part yet remains untold.